Inria-Empenn/Anima-Public/docs/source/basic_processing.rst

 Image smoothing
 ---------------

 **animaImageSmoother** simply applies Gaussian smoothing with a specific sigma value to an image using Young - Van Vliet's recursive smoothing filter implemented in ITK [1].
+With the option ``-G``, the gradient of the image will be computed instead of the smoothed image.

 Morphological operations
 ------------------------